 Definition - What does LH Surge mean?

 An LH surge is a rapid increase of the luteinizing hormone (LH) in a woman's bloodstream that occurs 24-48 hours prior to ovulation.
-Recognizing the LH surge is an important component of fertility awareness as it allows individuals to time sexual intercourse in accordance with a woman’s peak fertility window.
-As a result, the LH surge can be utilized to increase the likelihood of conception.
-At-home ovulation kits measure LH levels in urine and can identify when the surge has occurred.
+As a result, the LH surge can be used to time sexual intercourse for the days prior to ovulation to increase the likelihood of conception.
+At-home ovulation predictor kits (OPKS) measure LH levels in urine and can identify when the surge has occurred.

 LH surge is also called luteinizing hormone surge.